-Most often, your doctor will recommend a urethral discharge culture test if you have signs of a genital tract infection, such as gonorrhea or chlamydia.
-These signs may include:
+Most often, your healthcare provider will recommend a urethral discharge culture test if you have signs or symptoms of a lower urinary tract infection, including:

 - painful urination